Geonovum/sospilot/docs/weatherstation.rst

    *Figure 1 - Global Setup from Weather Station Through OGC Services*

-Summarized, the components and their interconnections operate as follows.
+These components and their interconnections operate as follows.

-The Davis weather station is connected to a `Raspberry Pi <http://www.raspberrypi.org/>`_ (RPi) micro computer via USB.
-The RPi runs the Raspbian OS with the weather data software `weewx <http://weewx.com>`_.
-The weewx daemon reads out raw weather data from the Davis weather station and stores this data locally in a (SQLite or MySQL) database.
-These raw measurements, typically a 5-minute summary of multiple samples ("Loop records") are called `archive records`.
+The Davis weather station is connected to a `Raspberry Pi <http://www.raspberrypi.org/>`_ (RPi) micro computer via USB trough the `Davis WeatherLink® <http://www.davisnet.com/weather/products/weather-reporting-software.asp>`_.

+The RPi runs the `Raspbian <http://www.raspbian.org/>`_ OS with the weather data software `weewx <http://weewx.com>`_.
+The weewx daemon continuously reads raw weather sample data from the Davis weather station and stores this data locally in a (SQLite or MySQL) database.
+These measurements, called weewx `Archive Records` are typically a 5-minute summary of multiple samples (weewx `Loop Records`) collected every few seconds.

-An ETL process based on `Stetl <http:/www.stetl.org>`_ transforms and syncs data from the `weather archive database` to a remote PostgreSQL server in a "Cloud Server" (Ubuntu VPS).
-The VPS runs GeoServer that serves the weather data directly from the Postgres/PostGIS database as WMS, WMS-Time and WFS.
+An ETL process based on `Stetl <http:/www.stetl.org>`_ transforms and syncs data from the SQLite `weather archive database` to a remote PostgreSQL server in a "Cloud Server" (the Ubuntu VPS used in the project).

+Other weewx plugins generate reports with statistics and summaries.
+These are synced regularly to be viewed as webpages in a browser.

+The VPS runs GeoServer to serve the weather data directly from the Postgres/PostGIS database, using specialized PostgreSQL VIEWs, as WMS, WMS-Time and WFS.

 In addition the VPS runs a Stetl ETL process that transforms and and publishes the weather data from PostgreSQL using the SOS-T protocol to the 52North Sensor Web Application server.
 The latter provides a SOS (Sensor Observation Service).
 Via the web browser various WMS/WFS and SOS client applications are invoked.

+All client applications
+can be found and accessed via the project landing page: `sensors.geonovum.nl <http://sensors.geonovum.nl>`_:

+* weather reports via: `sensors.geonovum.nl/weewx <http://sensors.geonovum.nl/weewx>`_
+* WMS/WMS-Time/WFS via: `sensors.geonovum.nl/heronviewer <http://sensors.geonovum.nl/heronviewer>`_
+* SOS via SOS client apps: `sensors.geonovum.nl <http://sensors.geonovum.nl>`_

 Raspberry Pi
 ------------